redorb/olx-scraper/README.md

 ## few comments, FAQ

- - dont ask my why OpenStreetMaps files are static.
+ - dont ask me why OpenStreetMaps files are static.
 I have no idea
- - don't ask my why style.css is inside static/theme/default.
+ - don't ask me why style refers to style.css from static/theme/default.
 Have no idea too
- - why it requests each url one by one? because it was easier to develop.
+ - why cli script requests each url one by one? because it was easier to develop.
 It could be fixed using asyncio or threading
  - can you feed olx url from browser, not from commandline? if any develop will be made I will do it